ZmnSCPxj/clboss/README.md

 * `lnfee` - Do not manage the channel fee of channels to this node.
 * `open` - Do not automatically open channels to this node.
+* `close` - Do not automatically close channels to this node.

 ### `--clboss-min-onchain=<satoshis>`